 - Remember that HPME particularly looks for strong performances in Chemistry, Math, and English.

-To apply to HPME, submit an application request when it becomes available in October.
-Submit both the HPME application and your application to Northwestern (via the Common Application) by December 1.
+In the past, HPME applications became available in October, and students needed to submit both the HPME application and an application to Northwestern (via the Common Application) by December 1.